The Exterminating Angel

-The Exterminating Angel (El ángel exterminador) is a 1962 Mexican surrealist film written and directed by Luis Buñuel, starring Silvia Pinal, and produced by Pinal's then-husband Gustavo Alatriste.
-It tells the story of a group of wealthy guests who find themselves unable to leave after a lavish dinner party, and the chaos that ensues.
-Sharply satirical and allegorical, the film contains a depiction of the aristocracy that suggests they "harbor savage instincts and unspeakable secrets".
+The Exterminating Angel (El ángel exterminador) is a 1962 Mexican surrealist black comedy film written and directed by Luis Buñuel.
+Starring Silvia Pinal and produced by Pinal's then-husband Gustavo Alatriste, the film tells the story of a group of wealthy guests who find themselves unable to leave after a lavish dinner party, and the chaos that ensues.
+Sharply satirical and allegorical, it contains a depiction of the aristocracy that suggests they "harbor savage instincts and unspeakable secrets".

 In 2004, The New York Times included the film in a list of "The Best 1,000 Movies Ever Made".
-The film was adapted into an opera of the same name in 2016.
+The film was adapted into an opera of the same name by Thomas Adès in 2016.